una/personal-goals/happy-moments/2016_happy-moments.md

 10/23/2016
 ---
 I've literally been on an airplane all day and I technically have lost this day in my life because I left saturday night and arrive Monday morning in Australia :P So not much to say in terms of happy moments, but I did watch the TV show Veep on the plane and really liked it so far :)

+10/24/2016
+---
+I made it to Perth!
+The AirBnb Joel and I are sharing is INCREDIBLE!
+Like such a beautiful big room.
+We were picked up from the airport by Mixin organizers who also brought us little goodie bags.
+They were SO awesomely personalized!
+Like even including custom illustrations, a wifi dongle, and a letter for every day of the week.
+Seriously impressed with everything today!

+10/25/2016
+---
+We went to Rottnest Island today with the Mixin crew!
+I got a really awesome quokka selfie almost immediately after we got there :D. The island is so beautiful and we spent a lot of time walking around and trying to get the best quokka selfies.
+There were also seals we walked up to (about 20 ft. away) and hung out/watched them.
+Such a fun day!
+Such a beautiful place!

+10/26/2016
+---
+Today I went to the beach with Espen.
+It was crazy to see the waves crash so hard (and to see how big they are here in Australia!).
+After  the beach, we went to an event called Collide which brought together a few of the Perth design/dev communities for lightning talks.
+They were great!
+And the atmosphere was super friendly and inspiring :) I really love Perth dev communities.

+10/27/2016
+---
+Today was the speaker dinner for Mixin Conf.
+It was at a restaurant overlooking the beach and we saw the sunset over the ocean.
+They gave us conference tshirts during dinner and I got a MailChimp hat!
+One of those knit ones with the monkey on it :) AHH!
+I've wanted one for so long.
+There was also an organizer-selfie competition going on, so that was a fun addition to the day.

+10/28/2016
+---
+Today was Mixin Conf!!
+My talk went super super well (which made me very happy because it was new and I wasn't sure how it would go over).
+The conference itself was incredible and so full of love, and the after party was ridiculous :P It turned into a great dance party complete with glowsticks and loud singing after photobooth photoshoots.

+10/29/2016
+---
+Today was sort-of bittersweet.
+I spent the day at a wildlife center in Perth and saw a wombat, tazmanian devil, and took selfies with a kangaroo.
+Then, we met up with the conference organizers and hung out for a while before saying goodbye.
+This conference had a particularly difficult goodbye because all of the organizers were seriously awesome and we all became pretty good friends by the end of the week :P Such an awesome week and I'm sad its over.